 Caloundra is easily accessible by both private and public transport.
 By car, it’s an easy, one-hour drive north from Brisbane, and trains leave for the Sunshine Coast from the main Brisbane railway station hourly -- a journey that usually takes just over two-and-a-half hours.
 The closest station to Caloundra is Landsborough, and from there you can catch a bus into town.
 You can also get there with Greyhound coaches’ twice-daily services.

-Written by local enthusiast for Caloundra hostels
+Written by Travel Expert Caloundra

 Carsani